renlabs-dev/torus-blog/src/data/blog/the-past-and-future-of-organization.md

 Our thesis is that as a organizational pattern it will come to dominate the 21st century, surpassing both traditional hierarchies as well as flat networks in their simplest form.

-## Torus: A Synthesis of Organizational Patterns
+## Torus: a Power Up For Evolution's Winner

 Torus is a hyper-long on this thesis.
 What happens if we synthesize the winning organizational pattern of history with a parallel, web-like bottom up structure, allowing it to finally work freely without the limitations of traditional bureaucracy and integrate it with a Bitcoin-inspired economic model?